rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 That's all you need to do to setup pulic key login on the Aruba CX switches!

 ### List logged in users

+I logged into the switch from my Linux and Mac laptops:

 ```bash linenums='1' hl_lines='1'
 show ssh server sessions all-vrfs